 Paddling is not strenuous but balancing is.
 You will quickly find that you can cover a lot of ground very quickly via canoe.
 At the end of Scovile Point point, you will see some of the last private cottages still allowed on the island.
 These have been passed down from generation to generation but are slowly being phased out.
 We went all the way around the point.
 This is not advisable to novice paddlers.
 The big lake can change quickly and did on us as late afternoon fog rolled in.

 As the end of the day closed we toasted our safe travels and looked forward to the next day.
 Cocktails at 5 o’clock and dinner at the Lighthouse Restaurant.
 At the northern latitudes, the night comes late.
-But we looked forward to the day ahead.
+But we looked forward to another day ahead with our Isle Royale Adventure with national park lodging.

 Related Isle Royale Stories